 Do you have a mobile-friendly healthcare website?
 If not, you are missing out on tons of traffic and business.
 Not only that, but your mobile rankings could take a hit.

 Roughly 60 percent of online traffic now comes from mobile devices such as smartphones and tablets.
-This means that if your website isn’t optimized for mobile, the majority of people who visit your site will quickly leave it.
+This means that if your healthcare marketing website isn’t optimized for mobile, the majority of people who visit your site will quickly leave it.

 There are several types of mobile-friendly website configurations, but Google recommends using the responsive design configuration, wherein your site renders the same regardless of the device you use.